George Hotz: Career

 Hotz made a meaningful side income from public donations solicited for his security exploits.

 Hotz worked at Facebook between May 2011 and January 2012.

 On July 16, 2014, Google hired Hotz to work with the Project Zero team where he developed Qira for dynamically analysing application binaries.

 Hotz was employed at the startup Vicarious from January until July 2015.

+In 2022, shortly after the acquisition of Twitter by Elon Musk, Hotz announced that he had joined the company for a 12-week internship, with the task of fixing Twitter search as well as removing the pop up log-in screen displayed to users scrolling without being logged in to an account.
+On December 20, after less than 5 weeks at the role, he resigned, stating “appreciate the opportunity, but didn’t think there was any real impact I could make there”.

 comma.ai

 Hotz founded his AI startup, comma.ai, in September 2015.
 In an interview with Bloomberg, Hotz revealed that the company was building vehicular automation technology based on machine learning algorithms.
 Hotz built a working self-driving 2016 Acura ILX, which he demonstrated on California's Interstate 280 freeway in a video, resulting in a cease and desist letter from the California Department of Motor Vehicles.

 Hotz wanted to sell his technology to Tesla Motors, meeting with CEO Elon Musk.
-Hotz claims that Musk offered him $12 million (minus $1 million for every month it took Hotz to work on the task) to create a driving system that could replace the MobilEye solution that Tesla used at the time.
-Tesla later released a statement on their website citing corrections to the Bloomberg article, stressing that their autopilot system was developed in-house, with a vision chip component from MobilEye, instead of one separate autopilot system manufactured by MobilEye, as suggested by Bloomberg reporter Ashlee Vance.
+Hotz claims that Musk offered him $12 million (minus $1 million for every month it took Hotz to work on the task) to create a driving system that could replace the MobilEye solution that Tesla used at the time, which was disputed by Musk.
 Musk offered advice on Hotz's self-driving car project in a December 2015 interview.

-On October 27, 2016, the NHTSA informed Hotz that the product was legally required to comply with Federal Motor Vehicle Safety Standards, and requested information that would confirm such compliance.
+On October 27, 2016, the National Highway Traffic Safety Administration (NHTSA) informed Hotz that the product was legally required to comply with Federal Motor Vehicle Safety Standards, and requested information that would confirm such compliance.
 A day later, George Hotz tweeted from Shenzhen that the comma one was cancelled.
 Kristen Lee stated on Jalopnik that the NHTSA was simply trying to open a dialog, and commented: "Instead, they got the worst attitude possible from Silicon Valley: try and regulate us, thought leaders, and we’ll take our ball and go home."

 comma.ai open sourced their self driving car software (called openpilot) on November 30, 2016, emphasizing its intended use for research without a warranty.

 On September 14, 2018, comma.ai announced Hotz would become the Head of Research Team for the project, and appointed Riccardo Biasini as the new CEO of the company.
 He left in March 2019, but returned in May 2019 to become president once again.

 On January 7, 2020, comma.ai debuted its $999 comma two ADAS (driver-assist) device at the annual CES tech show in Las Vegas.

-On August 23, 2022, comma.ai was sued by "patent troll" Sucxess LLC.
+On August 23, 2022, comma.ai was sued by patent troll Sucxess LLC.

 On October 31, 2022, Hotz said he is taking some time away from comma.ai.